 Our aim is to position Nal’ibali as a household name that is recognised and loved across the country; to create a larger-than-life phenomenon that people are eager to be a part of.
 Nal’ibali harnesses power of positive peer pressure, identity and public communication to motivate behaviour change.
 We believe that a loud and inspirational media campaign together with engaging interpersonal interaction will eventually lead us to a ‘tipping point’ that would substantially shift the national culture of reading.

 Since 2013, World Read Aloud Day (created by LitWorld) has been a massive milestone event for Nal’ibali.
 Strongly supported by the likes of author Niki Daly, storyteller Gcina Mhlope, singer Yvonne Chaka Chaka and actress and author Buhle Ngaba, World Read Aloud Day has seen huge national success in terms of literacy advocacy.
-Through this drive, over 365 000 children had the same story read aloud to them on the same day in 2016, and we were able to connect with people both online and on the ground with this global drive for read-aloud awareness!
+Through this drive, we are able to connect with people both online and on the ground with this global push for read-aloud awareness!

 In 2014, we proudly launched our Children’s Literacy Charter with UNICEF to highlight the range of literacy experiences all children should have to best enable them to learn to read and write.
 This was followed by our Children’s Literacy Rights Poster in 2015 on World Book Day, which provided children with guidelines to make books and reading a part of their daily lives.
 Local author and storyteller, Zanele Ndlovo, children’s television presenter, Karabo Bonco, and narrators of the Nal’ibali storytime slots on Umhlobo Wenene, Ukhozi FM, Thobela and Lesedi FM radio stations took part in surprise visits to our reading clubs, sharing their own favourite stories and the role that books and stories have played in their lives.